-In yesterday’s timeless decor roundup, I promised you an epic house tour, and Chateau Domingue Timeless European Elegance has arrived.
+In that last timeless Euro decor roundup, I mentioned an epic house tour, and Chateau Domingue Timeless European Elegance is a home tour shared a couple years back and updated here.
 Today’s fantasy lesson for students of timeless European country style shall not disappoint!

-(I just used “shall,” y’all.
-That means things are about to get fancy up in here!)
+(I just said SHALL, y’all.
+That can only mean things are about to get fancy up in here!)

 Design: Pamela Pierce Source: Chateau Domingue Photos: courtesy of Chateau Domingue